 Harrisburg is a medium-sized city located in the state of Pennsylvania.
 With a population of 49,081 people and 36 constituent neighborhoods, Harrisburg is the 11th largest community in Pennsylvania.
-Much of the housing stock in Harrisburg was built prior to World War II, making it one of the older and more historic cities in the country.
+Harrisburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Harrisburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harrisburg are a mix of both white- and blue-collar jobs.
+Harrisburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harrisburg is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Harrisburg who work in office and administrative support (17.45%), maintenance occupations (8.50%), and food service (8.05%).

 Also of interest is that Harrisburg has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Harrisburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.90% of adults 25 and older in Harrisburg have a college degree.
+In terms of college education, Harrisburg is nearly on par with the US average for all cities of 21.84%: 18.90% of adults 25 and older in Harrisburg have a bachelor's degree or advanced degree.